Start Your Project With at Least a One-Pager

 It’s surprising how many initiatives are started without identifying the expected destination.

-Think of it as going on a quick sailing pleasure trip for a day (purpose) with a few friends (key stakeholders), they may want to know where you are going specifically, your destination, and that usually involves describing something that can be measured (objectives), and you all gauge if the boat and supplies can make it there and back and the necessary skill sets available and the weather is good (risks), and the time it is going to take – people’s time (financials).
+Think of it as going on a (purpose) quick sailing pleasure trip for a day with (key stakeholders) a few friends, they may want to know (objectives) where you are going specifically such as a destination, or time you will be out, or how far, and so that usually involves describing something that can be measured, and you all gauge (risks) if the boat and supplies can make it there and back and the necessary skill sets available and the weather is good, and the (schedule) time it is going to take, and (financials) such as people’s time and cost of supplies and materials.

 Conclusion